CraftAcademyLabs/ca_course/week3/portfolio_challenge/02_setting_up_cypress.md

 `cypress/fixtures`, but they can be configured to a different folder.

 ### Integration
 This is the folder that we are going to use the most.
 Cypress by default looks for all the tests we create and write in this folder.
-Any of the tests we do write have to have `.spec.js` on the end of the files, we will go over this later when we start writing our tests.
+Any of the tests we do write have to have `.spec.js` or `.feature.js` at the end of the files, we will go over this later when we start writing our tests.

-If you open the integration folder now you will see another folder called `Examples` with quite a few example tests in it.
+If you open the integration folder now you will see another folder called `Examples` with quite a few examples tests in it.
 This by default is installed with Cypress, read through them and when you are finished just delete the `Examples` folder we will not need it after this point.

 ### Plugins
 By default Cypress will automatically include the plugins file `cypress/plugins/index.js` **before** every single spec file it runs.
 It does this purely as a convenience mechanism so you don’t have to import this file in every single one of your spec files.